submariner-io/releases/README.md

 Make sure you set the `GITHUB_TOKEN` environment variable to a [Personal Access Token](https://github.com/settings/tokens) which has at least `public_repo` access to your repository.

+By default, the action will try to push to the GitHub account used in the `origin` remote.
+If you want to use a specific GitHub account, set `GITHUB_ACTOR` to the desired account, e.g.

+* `make release VERSION='1.2.3' GITHUB_ACTOR='octocat'`